thephez/original-evolution-whitepaper/README.md

 In the case of Accounts and their Object data, and maintaining a consensus on the correct
 sequence of transitions of Account states, the blockchain would be the most durable method to
 store all Account data in a chain of state transitions, but it is also the most expensive.
 In fact, in
-the type of decentralized e­commerce applications that Evolution is designed to support, the
+the type of decentralized e-commerce applications that Evolution is designed to support, the
-meta­data the objects support around each payment would increase blockchain growth several
+meta-data the objects support around each payment would increase blockchain growth several
 times, linearly to the increase in payment volume.
 The economics of this kind of overhead, even
 with an incentivized node network, are infeasible because essentially the cost of storing meta
 data around a payment cannot be many times the cost of the actual payment on the blockchain
 because it does not add the same increase in value to end users of using DAPI over a basic
-core­client payment.
+core-client payment.
 The main problems with storing full data for Accounts and their Objects on the Blockchain are:
  - Transactions involve a movement of funds from which the fees to include transactions in
 a block can be deducted from easily.
 Storing additional Objects that don’t transfer funds
 has the problem of providing no incentives for miners to include them in blocks.
- - As entities designed to abstract transactions within the kind of processes end­users and
+ - As entities designed to abstract transactions within the kind of processes end-users and
 applications are familiar with, Objects inherently will have a larger data size than the
 transactions that they encapsulate.
 This will result in a larger chain, with chain size
 already being one of the key limitations of cryptocurrencies in general in terms gaining